Last Updated on December 1, 2022 by Angie

 Asian Influences: If you're looking for some Asian-inspired artwork, furniture, or home decor, this shop should be on your radar.
 The Asian attributes in their pieces range from overt to subtle, meaning there's something for everyone.

 We should note that we went on a Sunday late morning and early afternoon, and by that time some of the shops had run out of their free cookies.
-So if you're really banking on cookie-hopping through Lawrenceville, it's best to hit up the event on Friday or Saturday- you won't regret it!
+So if you're really banking on cookie-hopping through Lawrenceville, it's best to hit up the event as early as you can- you won't regret it!

-The Joy of Cookies tour typically occurs the first weekend of December.
+The Lawrenceville Cookie Tour typically occurs the first weekend of December.
+In 2022, it will be on December 10th and 11th.
 The Lawrenceville Corporation publishes up-to-date information on each year's tour in advance.

 Looking for more things to experience during Christmas in Pittsburgh?
 Click the previous link for some of our favorites!